/ White Oak Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your workplace injury causes a permanent disability, you may be entitled to further compensation under Texas law.
-These benefits are intended to make up for the ongoing effects of your injury on your capacity to earn a living.
+If your on-the-job injury leads to a permanent disability, you may be entitled to additional benefits under Texas law.
+These payments are meant to account for the ongoing effects of your injury on your capacity to earn a living.

 Types of permanent disability benefits: